cwolock/survML/README.md

 For details of global survival stacking, please see the following paper:

-Charles J. Wolock, Peter B. Gilbert, Noah Simon and Marco Carone.
-(2024). [“A framework for leveraging machine learning tools to estimate personalized survival curves.”](https://www.tandfonline.com/doi/full/10.1080/10618600.2024.2304070)
+Charles J. Wolock, Peter B. Gilbert, Noah Simon and Marco Carone. [“A framework for leveraging machine learning tools to estimate personalized survival curves.”](https://www.tandfonline.com/doi/full/10.1080/10618600.2024.2304070) *Journal of Computational and Graphical Statistics* (2024).

 Local survival stacking is described in: